ict4s24-tcict/ict4s24-tcict.github.io/index.md

    industrial policy, regulation, and research and innovation funding.

 Position statements must be written in English and should not exceed one A4 page in length (excluding references).
-Submission website: <a href="https://easychair.org/conferences/?conf=tcict24">https://easychair.org/conferences/?conf=tcict24</a>
+Please submit your statement in PDF format at <a href="https://easychair.org/conferences/?conf=tcict24">https://easychair.org/conferences/?conf=tcict24</a>

 If you submit a position statement, we will most likely invite you to